-After laning you will start to gain large amounts of ability power as well as many passive effects from your items like Liandry's Torment and Rylai's Crystal Scepter which will add more slow to Make it Rain and more damage to your attacks.
+After laning you will start to gain large amounts of ability power as well as many passive effects from your items like Liandry's Anguish and Rylai's Crystal Scepter which will add more slow to Make it Rain and more damage to your attacks.

 Use Make it Rain to help your allies escape from fights or enemies in chase by casting it in front of your enemies as they chase.
 This will slow them down and start to lower their health forcing them to either turn around or show up to a team fight with less than optimal health.